 That was my son, fearless, daring and brave.
 I wish he knew just how brave he could be and that he had used that strength when he needed it the most.

 One of the many, many questions I asked myself when we found out Ben was gone included, "what do I say when people ask me how many children I have?"
-Of course I know the answer to that question, my disorientated, grief stricken mind was simply struggling to comprehend what was happening.
+Of course I know the answer to that question, I have 3 children.
+My disorientated, grief stricken mind was simply struggling to comprehend what was happening.
 There continues to be so many questions, some of which will never be answered.
 The one person who we need to help us fill in the blanks is sadly no longer with us.

 My entire network of family and friends have been extremely supportive since that horrendous, life changing day.
 I wouldn't have 'made' it this far without them by my side.
 They have my eternal respect and gratitude for all they have and continue to do for me.